How to Transfer Files in the Network using Sockets in Python

 Client Code

-Let's start with the client, the sender:
+Let's start with the client code, the code that is responsible for sending:

 import socket